 ||The NYSED temporarily retains the information automatically sent by your computer to evaluate the traffic through the NYSED Website to help make the site more user-friendly.|

 |Personally Identifiable Information (PII)||PII is information about you, such as your

 name, address, or social security number, that someone could use to identify or locate you.

-The SED acquires PII online when a visitor sends it.
-If you browse through the SED Website - reading, printing, or downloading information such as consumer brochures or press releases — you do not transmit PII.
+The NYSED acquires PII online when a visitor sends it.
+If you browse through the NYSED Website - reading, printing, or downloading information such as consumer brochures or press releases — you do not transmit PII.

-The SED only uses PII for authorized government purposes, for example, authorizing information when processing payment claims or collecting data via web-based applications
+The NYSED only uses PII for authorized government purposes, for example, authorizing information when processing payment claims or collecting data via web-based applications.

 any kind of anonymous identifier to try to track or recognize you from visit to visit.